cyphercodes/knowledgee-itunes/README.md

 This class has methods for easily adding and deleting favourite albums to our localStorage.
 In those methods, there's even logic to make sure no entry is repeated in our storage.

-In addition, it has methods for other operations like filtering the favourite albums by Artist name.
+In addition, it has methods for other operations like filtering the favourite albums by artist name.

 #### `components/Artist.js`